flipacholas/Architecture-of-consoles/articles/gamecube.md

   - As you can imagine, this saves a lot of bandwidth by making full utilisation of the available buses.
 - **Locked L1 cache**: Programs can take away 16 KB of L1 data cache to use as 'scratchpad' (incredibly fast memory).

 Apart from handling the game logic (physics, collisions, etc), these enhancements will allow the CPU to implement parts of the graphics pipeline (geometry transformations, lighting, etc) with acceptable performance.
-This is very important, since the GPU can only accelerate a limited set of operations, so the end result is not conditioned by the GPU's limitations.
+This is very important since the GPU can only accelerate a limited set of operations, so the end result is not conditioned by the GPU's limitations.

 ### A step forward or a step backwards?

 > On your [Nintendo 64 article]({{< ref "nintendo-64" >}}), you explained that the system has a 64-bit CPU, but the Gamecube one is 32-bit.
-Did Nintendo downgraded their console?
+Did Nintendo downgrade their console?

 Indeed Gekko implements a 32-bit PowerPC architecture, while the MIPS R4300i can switch between 32-bit and 64-bit mode (albeit the latter was hardly used).
 To answer whether this is an improvement or not, you have to ask yourself: Why would you need '64-bitness'?
 - To address more than 4 GB of memory → The Gamecube doesn't have near that amount of memory locations.
 So this is not a requirement.